 How to use custom audiences?

 However, again do not over-target.
 There is a statistically significant inverse correlation between reducing audience size and increasing advertising (CPM) costs.
-Be sure that every time that you narrow down the audience attributes that there’s a very good reason to do so.
-Always aim to have audiences that quite sizable, yet relevant and let the algorithm do its magic.
+Be sure that every time you narrow down the audience attributes that there’s a very good reason to do so.
+Always aim to have audiences that are quite sizable yet relevant and let the algorithm do its magic.

-Read more online marketing tips at our blog
+Read more online marketing tips on our blog